Just Be Free: Lawsuit and release

-Levy said of the settlement: "Christina knows that these guys did work on this record and it was recorded and they do have rights to it - and we were sensitive to the fact that she should be able to control her name and likeness," while Christofferson said: They were going to put it out one way or another and this way Christina got to make a statement on the album, and she's happy about that".
+Levy said of the settlement: "Christina knows that these guys did work on this record and it was recorded and they do have rights to it - and we were sensitive to the fact that she should be able to control her name and likeness", while Christofferson said: "They were going to put it out one way or another and this way Christina got to make a statement on the album, and she's happy about that."
 Aguilera chose the photograph that was used on the album's cover, which depicts her at the age the album was recorded.
+The album has since been made available on streaming services.

 Single

-BAM Records released the album's title track as a single in 1997; the singer was credited simply as Christina.
-In his Billboard review, critic Larry Flick describes it as a promising effort from a young dance-pop artist.
-He noted that she sings the track with strong, throaty authority and compares the music’s style to a Paula Abdul hit.
-Flick also highlights the appeal of the Spanish-language version and concludes by expressing curiosity about what Christina will achieve as she gains more time and experience.
-In 1998, TMO Records released the song in a 7-track maxi-single.
-German label Biba Records Ltd. released the single in 2000, the first time she was credit as 'Christina Aguilera'.
-Later, in 2001, Platinum Recording Group released a promo-only single to promote the album's release.
+BAM Records released Just Be Frees title track as a single in 1997; the singer was credited simply as Christina.
+In his Billboard review, critic Larry Flick described it as a promising effort.
+He noted that "she belts with a strong, throaty authority" and compared the production to music by Paula Abdul.
+Flick also highlighted the appeal of the Spanish-language version.
+In 1998, TMO Records released the song as a 7-track maxi-single.
+German label Biba Records Ltd. released the single in 2000, the first time she was credited on the single as 'Christina Aguilera'.
+In 2001, Platinum Recording Group released a promo-only single to promote the album's release.